Speakers

 Rev. Jared R. Stahler

 Rev. Stahler is the Senior Pastor of Saint Peter’s Church in NYC.
-He is interested in the interface of religion and society, and pays particular attention to the voices or viewpoints of persons placed by the powerful on the margins of church and society.
-He is an alumnus of the Yale Divinity School and also holds a degree in Organ Performance from the Oberlin Conservatory of Music.
+He is interested in the interface of religion and society, and pays particular attention to the voices and viewpoints of persons placed on the margins of church and society by those in power.
+He is an alumnus of Yale Divinity School and also holds a degree in Organ Performance from Oberlin Conservatory of Music.

 Kate Stith